 A levels are a requirement for anyone wishing to join a national teacher college (NTC) or university.
 A diploma in secondary education takes 2 years and a bachelor’s degree in secondary education takes 3 years.
 The overall cost for a 3 year course (including course fees and life support) would be approximately £5,500 per person, therefore this is not something we would be considering at this stage.
 Presently there is a proposal in the Ugandan parliament to phase out primary teaching colleges (PTCs) and NTCs.
 If approved, the starting point for teachers in Uganda will be the degree level and this will be in about ten years, so this period will give a chance to the existing nursery, primary and secondary teachers with a diploma to upgrade themselves to the degree level.

-As to the way forward, no decisions have been taken for any 2021 vocational initiatives.
-This will depend on Covid – 19 and funding.
+As to the way forward, no decisions have been taken for any new 2022/2023 vocational initiatives.